-"...Copies of the policies of insurance may be obtained after contract award by arrangement from..."
+- "...Copies of the policies of insurance may be obtained after contract award by arrangement from..." - 1.
+What the clause means The Contractor is at the mercy of the Project Owner's insurance policy.

+The Project Owner provides the insurance, but it may not cover suitable risk or limits (potential large deductible).

+The Project Owner provides the insurance, but it is not clear what it covers.

+The Project Owner may or may not have insurance.

+2. Ramifications/Impact - The insurance may not be adequate for the Contractor's exposure. i.e. hot work (roofing) and underground (subsurface conditions).

+Policy MAY be provided after contract award and CANNOT confirm until after award.
+The Contractor may not be covered/at risk in event of a loss.

+3. Recommended changes - Submit an RFI or request a copy of the policy prior to tender.

+Remove responsibility to confirm "adequacy" of coverage by Contractors.

+Set minimum requirements as needed; ask to see Section 11.1 of insurance policy.

-- 1. What the clause means The contractor is at the mercy of the Project Owner's insurance policy. - 2.
-Ramifications/Impact The insurance may not be adequate for the contractor's exposure. i.e. hot work (roofing) and underground (subsurface conditions) - 3.
-Recommended solutions/changes Submit an RFI or request a copy of the policy prior to tender closing. - 4.
-Mitigation strategies Walk away; buy own coverage; clarify your bid; weigh the risk appetite of your company against the exposure based on experience/skill sets.
+4. Mitigation strategies - Walk away; buy own coverage; clarify your bid; weigh the risk appetite of your company against the exposure based on experience/skill sets.

+Discuss with insurance provider.

+Qualify that Course of Construction insurance is by Project Owner.